Assignment Activity (File Submission)

 Turn Editing On button is found in the top-right corner of a Moodle page you have permission to modify content for.

-Scroll to the section where you want to add a assignment.
+Scroll to where you want to add the Assignment activity.

 Select Assignment from the Activity Chooser.